 Usually that’s where I stall, get stuck, procrastinate because I’m too locked in on the personal questions of, but what’s gonna happen, is it going to be the wrong choice, I can’t go back if I do it, I might ruin it etc.?
 And then I’m left with a painting or a life with hardly any layers.
 Stuck with unanswerable questions in my mind and fear in my body.
 Knowing the shit layers are just as important as the beautiful layers, knowing but being too scared to make shit; because shit doesn’t feel good.
 So instead of learning how to deal with feeling shit, I’d avoid it.
-And my paintings didn’t have life.
+And my paintings and my life, weren’t fully alive!

 I feel that paintings are born, and they die.
 A painting dies when it stops being worked on.
-Its life has come to a halt and it is stuck as it is; beautiful, unfinished, ugly.
+Its life has come to a halt and it is stuck as it is; beautiful or unfinished or ugly.
 The same is true for us.
 We aren’t fully alive if we stop working on ourselves.
 We are hiding.
 Avoiding.
 Scared to make shit.
 We are all on a journey and there’s gonna be some shit.
 We cannot control how we are painted.
 We try but, it’s impossible to control the layers that are added to our life.
 We can control connecting with the Divine that’s painting us and try to flow with what needs to be born in each moment as it comes.
-Do we need more understanding, compassion, truth, strength to get through or blend together the layer that was added to our life with previous layers?
+Do we need more understanding, compassion, truth, strength to be able to blend the layer that was added to our life with previous layers?
 Do we need help with surrendering and letting go of the past because this new layer covers up an old layer that is no longer needed?
 These graces are like our painting tools, there for us to utilize whenever we need them.